HiteshkumarPrajapati/cybersecurity/projects/Risk Register/risk-register-saas-crm.md

 - ISO/IEC 27001:2022 Annex A: A.6.3 (Awareness, education and training), A.5.14 (Information transfer)

 **Treatment recommendation (Mitigate):**
-1. Mandate a verbal callback (to a known, independently sourced phone number — never one provided in the email) for any request to change supplier bank details, regardless of apparent sender authority.
+1. Mandate a verbal callback (to a known, independently sourced phone number never one provided in the email) for any request to change supplier bank details, regardless of apparent sender authority.
 2. Run targeted phishing/BEC simulation exercises for the Finance team quarterly.
-3. Consider cyber insurance coverage that explicitly includes social-engineering/funds-transfer fraud (many policies exclude it by default) — see also treatment overlap with Transfer options.
+3. Consider cyber insurance coverage that explicitly includes social-engineering/funds-transfer fraud (many policies exclude it by default)  see also treatment overlap with Transfer options.

 **Owner:** CFO · **Target date:** Q3 2026 · **Status:** Open

 ---

-## CRM-R12 — Failure to meet Notifiable Data Breach obligations
+## CRM-R12 (Failure to meet Notifiable Data Breach obligations)

 **Risk description:** If a data breach affecting customer PII occurs and CloudReach does not identify, assess, and (where required) notify the OAIC and affected individuals within the statutory timeframe, CloudReach could face regulatory penalties, in addition to the reputational damage of the breach itself.

 **Threat / Vulnerability:** Absence of a tested, documented incident response and breach-assessment process aligned to the *Notifiable Data Breaches (NDB) scheme* under the *Privacy Act 1988 (Cth)*.

-**Existing controls:** A basic incident response plan exists but has not been tested via a tabletop exercise in the last 12 months; no formally documented NDB eligible-data-breach assessment procedure; Privacy Officer role is assigned but not resourced as a dedicated function.
+**Existing controls:** A basic incident response plan exists but has not been tested via a tabletop exercise in the last 12 months no formally documented NDB eligible-data-breach assessment procedure Privacy Officer role is assigned but not resourced as a dedicated function.

 | | Likelihood | Impact | Rating |
 |---|---|---|---|